TinkerTools/poltype2/README.md

 ### Protein Ligand Interaction Visualization
 * Navigate to folder VisualizationNotebooks
-* Be sure to install the conda environment (notebookenvironment.yml)
+* Be sure to install the conda environment (notebookenvironment.yml),``conda env create -f notebookenvironment.yml``.
 * Activate the conda environment ``conda activate pymolenv``
-* Move protein-ligand complexed PDB to VisualizationNotebooks folder
+* Move protein-ligand complexed PDB to VisualizationNotebooks folder.
+* Ensure that the residue labels for ligand are labeled as ``LIG``.
 * Launch the jupyter notebook ``jupyter-notebook Protein-Ligand-Interactions.ipynb``
 * Input your complexed PDB name into variable ``ligandreceptorfilename``
 * Run the cell and the output from BINANA interaction profiler is shown.